Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: Introduction

-Our main results in the paper are as follows: \begin{itemize} \item We derive non-asymptotic central limit theorems for martingales and Markov chains by exploiting ideas from \cite{rollin2018quantitative,gallouet2018regularity,fang2019multivariate}.
-One key difference compared to \cite{rollin2018quantitative,anastasiou2019normal} is that we write our results explicitly in terms of the asymptotic covariance of the martingale, which is useful when we study Markov chains. \item We then extend the results to Markov chains using Poisson's equation to relate Markov chains to martingales.
-In this case, the asymptotic covariance can be characterized as in well known in the literature; see \cite{douc2018markov}, for example.
-The error bound on the deviation from normality in the case of martingale difference sequences appears to be complicated.
-Interestingly however, under appropriate assumptions, the expressions simplify remarkably in the case of Markov chains and leads to a simple convergence rate result. \item Finally, we apply the Markov chain results, along with the ideas in \cite{polyak1992acceleration}, to estimate the rate of convergence in the central limit theorem for TD learning with Polyak-Ruppert averaging.
-An advantage of the approach here is that our result directly establishes a central limit theorem for the scaled averaged of the iterates, instead of first establishing a function central limit theorem for the entire trajectory of the iterates and then establishing the central limit theorem. \end{itemize}
+Our main results in the paper are as follows: \begin{itemize} \item We derive non-asymptotic central limit theorems for martingales and Markov chains by exploiting ideas from \citep{rollin2018quantitative,gallouet2018regularity,fang2019multivariate}. \item We then extend the results to Markov chains using Poisson's equation to relate Markov chains to martingales.
+In this case, the asymptotic covariance can be characterized as is well known in the literature; see \citep{douc2018markov}, for example. \item Finally, we apply the Markov chain results, along with the ideas in \citep{polyak1992acceleration}, to estimate the rate of convergence in the central limit theorem for TD learning with Polyak-Ruppert averaging.
+An advantage of the approach here is that our result directly establishes a central limit theorem for the scaled averaged of the iterates, instead of first establishing a function central limit theorem for the entire trajectory of the iterates and then establishing the central limit theorem. \item In addition to the difference in the notion of distance considered here and in \citep{anastasiou2019normal}, in the TD learning application, we have to deal with the fact that the noise multiplies the TD learning parameters, whereas the noise is additive in the stochastic gradient application considered in \citep{anastasiou2019normal}. \end{itemize}

-It is important to note that, unlike \cite{polyak1992acceleration}, our result only holds for averaging along with an appropriate decaying step-size rule.
-Specifically, the result does not hold for fixed step-size TD learning with averaging due to the bias issue pointed out in \cite{borkar2021ode,lauand2023curse,huo2023bias}); also \cite{nagaraj2020least,roy2023online,jain2018parallelizing} for challenges in dealing with Markov noise in other problems.
-A nonasymptotic central limit theorem has been established for constant step-size stochastic gradient descent in \cite{dieuleveut2020bridging}, but the model considered here is different from the problem in \cite{dieuleveut2020bridging} (for example, Markovian noise, constant step-size vs decaying step-size) and therefore, the techniques there do not seem to apply to our problem.
+It is important to note that, unlike \citep{polyak1992acceleration}, our result only holds for averaging along with an appropriate decaying step-size rule.
+Specifically, the result does not hold for fixed step-size TD learning with averaging due to the bias issue pointed out in \citep{borkar2021ode,lauand2023curse,huo2023bias}); also see \citep{nagaraj2020least,roy2023online,jain2018parallelizing} for challenges in dealing with Markov noise in other problems.
+A nonasymptotic central limit theorem has been established for constant step-size stochastic gradient descent in \citep{dieuleveut2020bridging}, but the model considered here is different from the problem in \citep{dieuleveut2020bridging} (for example, Markovian noise, constant step-size vs decaying step-size) and therefore, the techniques there do not seem to apply to our problem.

 The rest of the paper is organized as follows.
 In Section~\ref{sec: Martingales}, we establish an upper bound on the rate of convergence in the martingale central limit theorem under some assumptions, and in Section~\ref{sec: Markov}, we apply these results to bound the rate of convergence in the central limit theorem for functions of Markov chains using Poisson's equation.
 The Markov chain results are then applied to study the central limit for averaged iterates of TD leaning in Section~\ref{sec: TD}.
 Concluding remarks and suggestions for future work are provided in Section~\ref{sec: conclusions}.